Marine Conservation and Dolphin Research in Tanzania

 Get ready to roll up your sleeves and jump in the deep end, literally!
 Your efforts will go a long way towards helping to preserve the habitats of marine species by monitoring tourist and human interaction and collecting data.
 The aim of the project is to ensure dolphin tourism in the area is sustainable.
 Sustainable tourism is the future for this island, but it is also a very unstable industry.
 It brings a source of income to the local population but it needs to find its harmony with the marine life and natural habitat.
 Data that is collected is provided to research studies which help the government determine how to regulate dolphin and tourist interaction in the long-term.

-You will also be given the opportunity to work with the local community and assist them with beach clean ups, working with local boat drivers and helping with coral reef mapping surveys.
+You will also be given the opportunity to work with the local community and assist them with beach clean ups and work with local boat drivers.
 The marine project also includes the running of Ethical Boat Driver Training Courses which teach the captains how to safely interact with dolphins, basic business management and English.
 All of your efforts will ultimately help protect dolphins and other amazing species.

 Sample Itinerary